 Director: Gary D. Hoffmann, P. E.

-Committees: Administrative Committee, Legislative Advocacy, Water Supply Planning – Chair, Association of California Water Agencies/Joint Powers Insurance Agency
+Committees: Public Outreach – Alternate, Water Demand, Monterey County Special Districts’ Association, Association of California Water Agencies/Joint Powers Insurance Agency

 Gary Hoffmann grew up and lived in the greater Sacramento area of Northern California until relocating to the Monterey Peninsula in 2007.